Mark-Austen/mcr-aws-azure-private-ip-vpn/README.md

-This is a guide to deploy a Private IP VPN between AWS and Azure using the Megaport Cloud Router (MCR) as the private transport layer.
+This is a guide to deploy a Private IP IPSec VPN between AWS and Azure using the Megaport Cloud Router (MCR) as the private transport layer.

 The following resources are deployed: